kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 This might not happen in (1.1) and (1.2) if we wait for the previous status update call to complete or terminate it.
 Otherwise, as currently the update is done on a copy of a pod, these two might collide.
 If the update were to be done on the original pod object, it might be possible to simply decide what API calls should be applied for a pod:
-- Status update (patch): Apply newest API call
+- Status update (patch): Merge API calls, while preferring the newest
 - Binding: Ignore status update API calls
 - Delete (in preemption): Ignore status update as well as binding API calls